ethereum-oasis-op/eth1.x-JSON-RPC-API-standard/README.md

 - The topic is related to Eth 1.x JSON RPC API standard

 ### Who Manages the Meetings
-Tomasz Stanczak runs the meetings.a
+Tomasz Stanczak runs the meetings.

 ## License Agreements